mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 - no finish line, no end game, quickly evolving
 - pay attention to what you're really trying to achieve and keep eyes on the outcomes

+*Feedback for speaker: Informative speaker and good content about scaling challenges.
+She'd be a good contact for advice or someone to follow.*

 #### Jessica DeVita & Jennelle Crothers - Microsoft
 @jkc137